 Mice on Venus is a detective simulation game about investigating cases with ambiguous morality.

 Mankind has left Earth, setting up colonies floating in the upper atmosphere of the planet Venus.
-You play as a PI who’s job is to solve cases assigned to them by the worlds Citizens, where it’s up to you how to go about solving each of the cases.
+You play as a Private Investigator on one of these outposts.
+It’s your job to solve cases assigned to you by the world’s Citizens, and decide how you go about it.

-Each case plays out as a routine, where the worlds citizens follow their own simulated schedules throughout each day.
+Each case is played out like a routine, where the world's citizens follow their own simulated schedules.
 The player must navigate these routines to intercept targets, follow leads and gain information.

-Although this list may not be exhaustive, it aims to cover most vital and interesting elements the game boasts.
+AAlthough this list may not be exhaustive, it aims to cover the vital and interesting elements.

 Homes and Friends : Each NPC has their own house & friends.
-If the player was to take the time to follow a single Citizen they would find that they interact with the same NPCs often and return to the same house at roughly the same time each day.
+If the player was to follow a Citizen for long enough they would being to discover the Citizens unique routine, along with their friends and house.

-(The functionality allowing NPC to talk to each other has been removed from the current build due to instability, but will be reimplemented ASAP).
+(The functionality allowing Citizens to talk to each other has been removed from the current build due to instability, but will be reimplemented ASAP).

-Interact with Items of Interest : While exploring the world the player will be able to pick up and interact with any small object in the environment.
+Interacting with Items : While exploring the world the player will be able to pick up and interact with a number of objects of interest.
 While inspecting the player can manipulate the object in the viewport to, allowing it to be seen from any angle.